faanross/faanross.github.io/content/posts/course01.md

 # VM 2: Kali Linux aka "The Attacker"
 {{< figure src="/img/attacker.gif" title="" class="custom-figure" >}}

-We'll be using Kali Linux to simulate the adversary.
+We'll be using Kali Linux to simulate the attacker.
 The great thing about Kali Linux is that everything we'll need comes pre-packaged, so we just have to install the actual operating system.

 1. In VMWare hit `File` > `New Virtual Machine...`
 2. `Typical (recommended)` and hit `Next`.
 3. `I will install the operating system later` and hit `Next`.
 4. Select `Linux`, and under Version select `Debian 11.x 64-bit`.
 (Note: Kali Linux is built on top of Debian Linux).

-{{< figure src="/img/image023.png" title="" class="custom-figure" >}}
+{{< figure src="/img/image023.png" title="" class="custom-figure-2" >}}

 5. Again call the machine whatever you'd like, in my case I am calling it `Hacker`.
 6. Increase the Maximum disk size to 60 GB and select `Split virtual disk into multiple files`.